Scopex Logo

 NRIs may encounter additional compliance checks when sending large sums, making frequent transfers, or remitting funds for investment or property-related purposes.
 In such cases, banks may request supporting documentation such as proof of income, employment details, or clarification on the purpose of remittance.
 These checks are routine and form part of standard regulatory oversight.

-Common Transfer Purposes and Compliance Sensitivity
+Purpose of Transfer Compliance Sensitivity

 Accurately declaring the purpose of transfer helps reduce delays and ensures smoother processing.